- We recognise that the family is the expert on their child and work in partnership with them.

-Every pupil is important to us and is recognized as a unique individual with particular strengths and needs.
-Staff adopt a range of teaching strategies and approaches, personalizing provision to address the learning needs of all pupils.
+Every pupil is important to us and is recognised as a unique individual with particular strengths and needs.
+Staff adopt a range of teaching strategies and approaches, personalising provision to address the learning needs of all pupils.

 All children have an entitlement to a broad and balanced curriculum that is differentiated.
 This enables understanding and purpose of learning activities leading to experiencing rates of progress that brings feelings of success and achievement.
 All children have the opportunity to be part of the School Council.

 All learners have equality of provision according to their need and as such benefit equally from school policies, practices and intervention programmes, regardless of their ability.
 We support children with Special Educational Needs and /or Disabilities in a manner which acknowledges their entitlement to share the same learning experiences enjoyed by their peers therefore maximizing learning and securing future progress.

 The school works closely with parents and carers to support children with special educational needs.
 We encourage an active partnership through an ongoing dialogue and regular meetings.
 Archbishop Runcie C of E VA First School is fully accessible to any person with physical disabilities.

 The staff of Archbishop Runcie C of E VA First School have undertaken training led by a range of professionals involved with children with special educational needs and disabilities in the following areas: